 When I went back to eating legumes after the low FODMAP diet, red lentils were one of the first that I was able to successfully add back into my rotation.
 When you use them in a red lentil masala recipe, they cook down into mush, which makes them much easier to digest than more sturdy varieties like green or black lentils.

 Still, eating a whole bowl of dahl or red lentil soup was not something that was on the menu for me until a few years after my SIBO treatment.
-The tactic I was able to use was incorporating small amounts of red lentils into my recipes, using them as an accent instead of the main event.
+The tactic I was able to use was incorporating small amounts of red lentils into my recipes, using them as an accent instead of the main event, like in this Moroccan Harira recipe.
 Which is exactly the role they play in these quinoa and lentil burgers.

 What is the base for these gluten-free lentil burger patties?